shishirchhetri/weather-app/README.md

 # Weather app
-Simple Weather app created with the Openweather api
+Simple Weather app created with the Openweather api with changing background

 # To Run
 first clone the repo by ```git clone git@github.com:shishirchhetri/weather-app.git```